-Most tariffs are a combination of a fixed charge, a volumetric charge and a minimum charge.
+Most tariffs are a combination of a fixed charge, a minimum charge and/or a volumetric charge.
 These are derived from one or more methodological approaches, described below.

 Linear Prices

 Linear tariffs are essentially uniform or simple tariffs, where one rate applies for all units consumed regardless of type of customer.